tony-aw/tinycodet/README.md

 `trans_T(x[cond(x)])` and `trans_F(x[!cond(x)])`, ensuring no
 unnecessary warnings or errors occur.

-Besides `transform_if`, the tidyoperators package also adds 2 “subset_if” operators:
+Besides `transform_if`, the tinyoperators package also adds 2 “subset_if” operators:

 - The `x %[if]% cond` operator selects elements from vector/matrix/array